secure-systems-lab/code-style-guidelines/c_coding_style.md

 }
 ```

-Heretic people all over the world have claimed that this inconsistency
-is … well … inconsistent, but all right-thinking people know that
-(a) K\&R are **right** and (b) K\&R are right.
-Besides, functions are
-special anyway (you can't nest them in C).
+Functions are special; you can't nest them in standard C.

 Note that the closing brace is empty on a line of its own, **except** in
 the cases where it is followed by a continuation of the same statement,